Best solar panel deals for UK homes — June 2026

 • Roof orientation and shading (generation potential)

-• How much solar you self-consume vs export
+• How much solar you self-consume vs export, and your SEG rate

-Practical takeaway: Two households on the same street can see different results.
-That’s why comparing quotes (and assumptions) matters more than chasing a single “average” payback number.
+Practical takeaway: Two households on the same street can see very different results.
+That’s why comparing quotes (and the assumptions behind them—generation estimate, self-consumption, SEG rate) matters more than chasing a single “average” payback number.

 Panels, inverters and batteries: what to compare